lubuntu-team/manual/source/1/1.3/installation.rst

 .. note::
-   If you had a previous Linux install with swap you will need to unmount the swap.
+   If you had a previous Linux install with a swap partition you will need to unmount the swap.
 To do this run
 .. code::

    sudo swapoff -a